strong-sira/nRF24-GUINO-Dashboard/README.md

 1. **nRF24 Radio Communication with Packet Acknowledgement**: The project leverages the nRF24L01 2.4GHz RF transceiver module for wireless communication.
 It includes a robust communication protocol with packet acknowledgement, ensuring reliable data transmission between devices.
 This functionality is crucial for establishing communication between your Arduino-based devices, such as robots, controllers, or sensors.

 2. **Display Information in GUINO Dashboard**: The project provides a graphical user interface (GUI) dashboard called GUINO for monitoring and controlling your Arduino-based systems.
 GUINO allows you to display real-time information, including sensor data, system status, and interactive controls.
 It offers a user-friendly interface for managing and interacting with your connected

+# Requirements

+To utilise this project, you'll need the following components:

+1. **Arduino Microcontroller**: You'll require an Arduino microcontroller board, such as Arduino Uno R3 or Arduino Nano, to run the provided Arduino sketch files.
+These microcontrollers serve as the central processing units (CPUs) for your connected devices.

+2. **nRF24L01+ Radio Module**: The project relies on the nRF24L01+ 2.4GHz RF transceiver module for wireless communication.
+Ensure you have one or more nRF24L01+ modules, depending on your project's communication requirements.

+These components form the core hardware prerequisites for setting up and running the project effectively.
+Make sure you have the necessary Arduino microcontroller and nRF24L01+ radio modules to get started.

 # Installation